Enalean/tuleap-documentation-en/languages/en/user-guide/communication.rst

 Forum Info/Status page lets administrators make forums public or private, edit the name and description of the forum, or even delete the forum.

+.. [#f1]
+   Behind the scene, each piece of news is actually managed exactly like a Tuleap Web Forum.